KatharinaXeniaKufieta/cari/README.md

 Test the application in the [Demo](http://katharinaxeniakufieta.github.io/cari/).

 ## Dependencies
-Knockout.js

 ### CSS Framework
 The CSS Framework used in this project is [MaterialzeCSS](http://materializecss.com/).
-(EDIT: not yet)

 ### JavaScript
-The design of the program is based on MVVM and uses Knockout as a framework.
+The design of the program is based on MVVM and uses [Knockout.js](http://knockoutjs.com/) as a framework.

 ## Author
 The code is written by [Katharina Kufieta](https://www.linkedin.com/in/katharinakufieta).